 Data sharing and exclusive rights

 We note that most of the data generated as part of this proposal comprises the correlators, the "perambulators", "generalized perambulators", and elementals.
-These are available for projects not in competition with ours.
+These are in general very specific to our projects rather than of general use.